m7od99/from18to20/Q18-BiggestSequence/GreatestSequence.md

-base case : if input == 1 return (0,0)
+1-base case : if size of input equels 1 return the indexs of it .

-0- Initialize pivot that take midle value of input .
+2-Initialize pivot that take midle value of input .

-0- Initialize two list :
+3-Initialize two list :

-        -left take every elemnte from start of input to before pivot .
+a-left take every elemnte from start of input to before pivot .

-        -right that takes elemnte after pivot to end .
+b-right that takes elemnte after pivot to end .

--divide left and right to bace case .
+4-divide left and right to bace case , m1 the maxsubsequence for left , m2  the maxsubsequence for right .

--merge left , right , pivot .
+5-combine left , right , pivot , m1 ,m2 .

-part 2 : merge :
+part 2 : combine :

-0- Initialize 2 counter x , y set it at 0 .

-0-Initialize list of tupls W to save the index and the value .
+6-Initialize list of tupls W to save the index and the value .

-step 1:

-    -if left[y] and pivot are positve increase counter y . save the sum in W(x,y).

-    -if left[y] is negative and pivot is positve incresase x and y . else return x,y . save the sum in W(x,y).

-step 2:

-    -if right have elementes for each elemente in right :

-        1-if the elemente is positve incresase y and seve the sum in W(x,y).

-        2-if the elemente is negative incresase x and y and seve the sum in W(x,y).

-step 3 :
+7-create new list a3 , the start from m1 start index from left to m2 end index from right .

+8-get m3 ,the  max subsequnence for a3 :

+a- create 3 integer x equels m1 start index , y equels m1 end index +1 , value equels m1 value .

+b-from y index to end of a3 , if the element is positve will add to value and well increment y and add them to w .

+c-otherwise start new subsequnence by make value equels the elemnte and y , x equels the index of it .

-    - return index of biggest value in w .
+d-the max value in w is m3 .

+9-return the max value from m1, m2, m3 .